Nearly 50 million children are refugees or migrants, says UNICEF

 Of that total, 28 million are child refugees who fled conflict, states the UNICEF report, "Uprooted: The growing crisis for refugee and migrant children."
 An additional 20 million are child migrants who left their homes in search of better lives.

 The report defines a child as any person below the age of 18.
-Although a refugee can be a migrant, the term refugee is specifically used to note people who flee persecution.
+Although a migrant can be a refugee, the term refugee is specifically used to note people fleeing persecution.

 "Some move with their families and others are alone; some have planned their journeys for years while others must flee without warning," states the report, which was published on Wednesday.